Garsaa/ESP32_project_led_with_http_protocol/README.md

 Dependences:
 *ESP32 AND A USB CABLE THAT CAN TRANSMIT DATA.
 *EXPRESSIF SOFTWARE THAT ARE NEEDED.
-*CONFIGURE THE WI-FI BY "idf.py menuconfig" in esp32 terminal.
+*CONFIGURE THE WI-FI BY "idf.py menuconfig" IN ESP32 TERMINAL.